rust-lang/book/src/ch03-03-how-functions-work.md

 There are no function calls, macros, or even `let` statements in the `five` function—just the number `5` by itself.
 That’s a perfectly valid function in Rust.
-Note that the function’s return type is specified, too, as `-> i32`.
+Note that the function’s return type is specified too, as `-> i32`.
 Try running this code; the output should look like this:

 ```text